 - Metallic and other shiny surfaces

-Art scanning is focused on preserving the original piece.
+Art scanning is about preserving the original piece.
 Scanners allow a slight distance between the machine and your art to safely capture the image.
 Scanning is completed in a reduced-glare environment with top-of-the-line equipment and a cross-polarization process to capture high resolution.
 Accurate color workflow is maintained with color-matching software and expertly calibrated scanners.

 Tips for Scanning Artwork

 It is easiest to scan artwork with matte or non-glossy finishes.
 If possible, it is best not to apply glossy varnishes or mediums until after scanning.
-If your piece has a glossy finish, metallic/shiny materials, or is framed a custom lighting setup will be required to eliminate glare.
+If your piece has a glossy finish, metallic/shiny materials, or is framed, a custom lighting setup will be required to eliminate glare.
 Additional charges may apply if multiple scans and additional editing time are needed to produce a high-quality scan.